 Health & Well-being Promotion & Education

-We recognize that health is a vital part of learning.
-Our goal is to promote and sustain a healthy campus community that supports an individual's physical, emotional, spiritual, intellectual, social, environmental, and occupational well-being.
+health is a vital part of learning.
+Health Services promotes and sustains a healthy campus community with attention to an individual's physical, emotional, spiritual, intellectual, social, environmental, and occupational well-being.

 Health Promotion & Education empowers students to achieve wellness through: